 “We fight wars, are capable of mass destruction,

-Not love or peace, only fear kept us,
+peace, only fear kept us,

 The collection commences with 2042 poem and ends with 2043 – between that it captures the strong hedonistic side of the world.
 But a close look reveals that the poet is concerned about technologies like AI and Metaverse that for sure if applied fully will change the humanity drastically.